Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Introduction

 \subsubsection{Statistical testing for graphs}

 The topic of hypothesis testing for graphs has been extensively explored in literature.
 However, much of the existing work is centered around the topic of testing hypotheses relating to a single graph.
-Within this vein, \cite{green2022bootstrapping} explore the problem of bootstrapping to estimate the distribution of different subgraph structures when the nodes of a graphs are exchangeable, while \cite{du2023hypothesis} and \cite{fan2022simple} work within the latent position model \citep[LPM][]{hoff2002latent} framework and investigate the problem of testing whether the latent positions or community memberships of two nodes within the same graph are equal.
+Within this vein, \cite{green2022bootstrapping} explore the problem of bootstrapping to estimate the distribution of different subgraph structures when the nodes of a graph are exchangeable, while \cite{du2023hypothesis} and \cite{fan2022simple} work within the latent position model \citep[LPM;][]{hoff2002latent} framework and investigate the problem of testing whether the latent positions or community memberships of two nodes within the same graph are equal. \cite{Dong20} use spectral theory to construct a test aimed at identifying communities within a single graph.
 In this work, we are not interested in testing hypotheses for single nodes or quantities within a single graph, but rather we explore hypothesis testing for differences \textit{between} graphs.
 In this way, our framework is more similar to the two-sample hypothesis testing problem for random graphs in which one seeks to determine if two sets of graphs come from the same underlying distribution.
-Variations of this problem are an active area of research, recently explored in \cite{ghoshdastidar2020two}, \cite{chen2023hypothesis} and \cite{jin2024optimal}.
+Variations of this problem are an active area of research, recently explored in \cite{Ginestet17}, \cite{ghoshdastidar2020two}, \cite{chung2022valid}, \cite{chen2023hypothesis} and \cite{jin2024optimal}.